 JOHN: She starts to feel – but you know how that is.
 When you’re down somewhere, and you’re trying to unscramble something, you can’t stop and go away and come back and get back where you were again.

 AL: Your thoughts are gone.

-JOHN: Yeah.
-And so…so all of that is juggled.
+JOHN: Yeah, and so, all of that is juggled.
 I don’t know.
-I think if you asked the family, I think God has graced us with love because we’re all in Christ, they love the ministry, they honor the ministry.
+I mean I think if you ask the family, I think God has graced us with love because we’re all in Christ.
+They love the ministry; they honor the ministry.

-AL: Well what causes a curiosity right now?
+AL: Well, what causes the curiosity right now?
 What are you curious about?

 AL: Yes, I understand you do.